kylegilman/video-embed-thumbnail-generator/readme.txt

 * More escaping and sanitizing for security.
 * Fixed bug that caused a fatal error when checking for FFMPEG if proc_open isn't enabled.
 * Added a check to remove partially encoded video files from video player source lists.
+* Moved embedded video template into its own file.
 * Replaced most references to global variables with associated WordPress functions.

 = 4.8 - January 9, 2023 =